1

 I saw something that said the reason the universe exists is that everything exists, in an infinite multiverse.

 Yes, there are many claims to why the universe exists.
 The scientific study of the origin of the universe is known as cosmogony.
 Of course, there are non-scientific explanations too.
 Origin myths are nearly universal in the mythologies of the world, and creation myths seem to serve a psychological purpose.
-So, when you start talking with certainty about the origins of the universe, you more likely than not are engaged in the metaphysical speculation.
-From the standpoint of empirical evidence, claims about the origin of the physical universe are largely those made in regards to the Big Bang theory.
+So, when you start talking with certainty about the origins of the universe, you are more likely than not to be engaged in the metaphysical speculation.
+From the standpoint of empirical evidence, claims about the origin of the physical universe are largely those made in regard to the Big Bang theory.
 The Multiverse hypothesis is somewhat controversial in that such discussions seem to be largely non- or pseudo-scientific.
-Remember, creation myths seems to important psychologically regardless of their actual veracity.
-My personal views are solidly with physicist Sabine Hofstetter who claims that multiverse theories are religions, not scientific theories.
+Remember, creation myths seem to important psychologically regardless of their actual veracity.
+My personal views are solidly with physicist Sabine Hossenfelder who claims that multiverse theories are religions, not scientific theories.
 What is everything?
 What is the universe?
-There is much philosophical contention over everything that exists, because it is not agreed upon what "to exist" means.
+There is much philosophical contention over everything that exists because it is not agreed upon what "to exist" means.

 But let's talk language.
 First and foremost, the idea of "everything" is a linguistic artifact.
 Utterances are nothing more than elements of sound production.
 Propositions like definitions are conceptual representations, building blocks of meanings, the study of which is known as semantics.
 How can one define everything?
 Well, in a naive sense, just like MW: